Clifford Odets

 Clifford Odets (July 18, 1906 – August 14, 1963) was an American playwright, screenwriter, and actor.
-In the mid-1930s, he was widely seen as the potential successor to Nobel Prize-winning playwright Eugene O'Neill, as O'Neill began to withdraw from Broadway's commercial pressures and increasing critical backlash.
+In the mid-1930s, he was widely seen as the potential successor to Nobel Prize–winning playwright Eugene O'Neill, as O'Neill began to withdraw from Broadway's commercial pressures and increasing critical backlash.
 From January 1935, Odets's socially relevant dramas were extremely influential, particularly for the remainder of the Great Depression.
 His works inspired the next several generations of playwrights, including Arthur Miller, Paddy Chayefsky, Neil Simon, and David Mamet.
-After the production of his play Clash by Night in the 1941–42 season, Odets focused his energies primarily on film projects, remaining in Hollywood for the next seven years.
-He returned to New York in 1948 for five and a half years, during which time he produced three more Broadway plays, only one of which was a success.
-His prominence was eventually eclipsed by Miller, Tennessee Williams, and in the early- to mid-1950s, William Inge.
+After the production of his play Clash by Night in the 1941–42 season, Odets focused his energies primarily on film projects, remaining in Hollywood until mid-1948.
+He returned to New York for five and a half years, during which time he produced three more Broadway plays, only one of which was a success.
+His prominence was eventually eclipsed by Miller, Tennessee Williams, and, in the early- to mid-1950s, William Inge.

+Life and career

-Early life
+Early years

 Odets was born in Philadelphia to Louis J. Odets (born Leib Gorodetsky) and Pearl Geisinger, Russian- and Romanian-Jewish immigrants, and was raised in Philadelphia and the Bronx, New York.
 He dropped out of high school after two years to become an actor and a writer.